yusufozzz/GoodsStackMatchClone/Readme.md

 Overview
 This is a Unity-based slot/box matching puzzle game where players place boxes into slots and organize the items inside them.
 The game features automatic item matching logic, box completion checks, and level progression.

+This test case took about 15 hours.
+Level Manager 2 hours.
+Slot operations 3 hours.
+UI and everything else took about 10 hours.

 Core Systems
 1. Manager System
    SlotManager → Handles all slot operations (placement, validation, events)